 This application will provide real-time access to personal information.
 By sharing your Campus Wide Login (CWL) ID and password with others, they are now able to view and update your personal information.
 We do not recommend sharing your CWL ID with others, or alternately, you may wish to create a second CWL ID to be used only by you when accessing the Self-Service Web Application.

 Log on to the Self-Service Web Application and view and update your personal, payroll, and benefits information in one centralized, secure, web portal.
-We’ve included some step-by-step instructions to help you get started.

-Before you start, you’ll need some basic personal identification: Employee ID (from your pay stub or cheque), birth date and PIN from your Administrator.
+To apply for a CWL ID, you’ll need some basic personal identification: Employee ID (from your pay stub or cheque), birth date and PIN from your Administrator.
 If you have any problems signing up for CWL, CWL assistance is available.

 The Self-Service application is fairly intuitive.
 However, if you have questions or encounter a problem: